CodePushGo/website/src/content/blog/en/update-your-capacitor-apps-seamlessly-using-capacitor-updater.md

 But you can set up your CI/CD to handle this part, I made a tutorial on how to do it [here for IOS](https://capgo.app/blog/automatic-capacitor-android-build-github-action/).

-## Auto Capgo Configuration
+## Auto CodePushGo Configuration

 It’s time to sign up, and get your API key to upload your first version!
-Begin by [signing up for a Capgo account](/register/).
+Begin by [signing up for a CodePushGo account](/register/).

-Once you’re logged into Capgo, You will have an onboarding page
+Once you’re logged into CodePushGo, You will have an onboarding page

 ![Onboarding page](/onboarding_1_new.webp)